alro5921/problem-gambling-study/README.md

  |    Block Partially Done           |        106 |
  |    Requested Block Impossible           |        26 |

-The Previous RG appeals are unfortunately problematic for this analysis; they dealt with RG interventions that happened *before* November 2008, and so the user's flagged behavior doesn't actually correspond with the date And in many cases:
+The Previous RG appeals are unfortunately problematic for this analysis; they dealt with RG interventions that happened *before* November 2008, and so the user's flagged behavior doesn't actually correspond with the date.
+In the cases of a full ban, there's zero activity!

 ![](images/RG_reopenFalse.png)

-There's not any activity prior to the recorded date, on behalf of being (temporarily) banned!
 I end up discarding these users, which unfortunately accounts for almost half my RG-flagged users.

 ## Further EDA